alejandrogarcia-hub/aws-batch-inference-processing/README.md

 Note that prompt templates are not used for embedding model-based jobs.

+5. (Recommended) Run `npm run cdk -- synth` to synthesize the AWS CloudFormation template that will be deployed.
+This lets you review the generated infrastructure-as-code output before provisioning anything in your account.

+6. (First time per account/region) Bootstrap the AWS environment so the CDK can provision resources.
+Replace `<ACCOUNT_ID>` and `<REGION>` with your deployment target.

+`npm run cdk -- bootstrap aws://<ACCOUNT_ID>/<REGION>`

+Bootstrapping deploys the shared `CDKToolkit` stack that CDK apps depend on—it provisions an S3 bucket (template/assets storage), an ECR repo (Docker assets), deployment roles, and registers the bootstrap version in SSM Parameter Store.
+Run it once per account/region before your first deploy.

-5. Deploy the CDK stack.
+7. Deploy the CDK stack.

-`npm run cdk deploy`
+`npm run cdk -- deploy`

+For verbose streaming of CloudFormation events (helpful if a step seems hung), use `npm run cdk -- deploy --progress events`.

 Take note of the CFN Outputs denoting the names of the bucket and step function:

 ```
-✅  BedrockBatchOrchestratorStack
+✅  BedrockBatchInferenceProcessingStack

 ✨  Deployment time: 23.16s

 Outputs:
-BedrockBatchOrchestratorStack.bucketName = batch-inference-bucket-<YOUR_ACCOUNT_ID>
+BedrockBatchInferenceProcessingStack.bucketName = batch-inference-bucket-<YOUR_ACCOUNT_ID>
-BedrockBatchOrchestratorStack.stepFunctionName = bedrockBatchOrchestratorSfnE5E2B976-4yznxekguxxm
+BedrockBatchInferenceProcessingStack.stepFunctionName = bedrockBatchInferenceProcessingSfnE5E2B976-4yznxekguxxm
 Stack ARN:
-arn:aws:cloudformation:us-east-1:<YOUR_ACCOUNT_ID>:stack/BedrockBatchOrchestratorStack/0787ba80-b0cb-11ef-a481-0affd4b49c99
+arn:aws:cloudformation:us-east-1:<YOUR_ACCOUNT_ID>:stack/BedrockBatchInferenceProcessingStack/0787ba80-b0cb-11ef-a481-0affd4b49c99

 ✨  Total time: 26.74s
 ```

-6. As your input dataset, you can either use a Hugging Face dataset ID or point directly to a dataset in S3 (CSV or parquet formats are currently supported).
+8. As your input dataset, you can either use a Hugging Face dataset ID or point directly to a dataset in S3 (CSV or parquet formats are currently supported).

 **Hugging Face Dataset**